Editor's note: This post was originally published in 2019 and has been updated to reflect the realities of 2024.

 One essential way to show employee appreciation is to create an opportunity for your people to donate their time and skills to a cause they care about.
 In fact, 75% of millennials say it’s important for companies to be philanthropic and support charitable causes.

-Explore organizations like VolunteerMatch and Points of Light that provide virtual opportunities to safely contribute to communities during COVID-19.
+Explore organizations like VolunteerMatch and Points of Light that provide virtual opportunities to contribute to communities for remote employees.
 They offer everything from volunteer music lessons to collaboration opportunities for research projects.

 4. Cook and get creative together.